02 - Type of privilege

 Does the jurisdiction recognize the concept of privilege or another form of protection from disclosure of legal communications and documents prepared by or for lawyers?

-Pursuant to the Act of 26 May 1982 on advocates, advocates must not disclose any communication made to them in the course of providing professional legal advice.
-This obligation of confidentiality cannot be limited in time and, as a rule, advocates cannot be exempted from the obligation of confidentiality as to facts that they learned in the course of providing professional legal advice or in the course of leading a case.
-The same obligation of confidentiality is provided for by the Act of 6 July 1982 on legal advisers.
+Pursuant to the Act of 26 May 1982 on advocates, advocates must not disclose any communication they receive in the course of providing professional legal advice.
+This obligation of confidentiality cannot be limited in time, and, as a rule, advocates cannot be exempted from the obligation of confidentiality as to facts that they learned in the course of providing professional legal advice or handling a case.
+The same obligation of confidentiality is provided for by the Act of 6 July 1982 on attorneys-at-law.

-Both roles are exempt from the obligation of confidentiality with respect to information disclosed under the Act of 16 November 2000 on the prevention of money laundering and terrorist financing.
-The Act implements the provisions of Directive 2005/60/EC of the European Parliament and of the Council of 26 October 2005 on the prevention of the use of the financial system for the purpose of money laundering and terrorist financing.
+Both advocates and attorneys at law are exempt from the obligation of confidentiality with respect to information disclosed under the Act of 16 November 2000 on the prevention of money laundering and terrorist financing.
+This act implements the provisions of Directive 2005/60/EC of the European Parliament and of the Council of 26 October 2005 on the prevention of the use of the financial system for the purpose of money laundering and terrorist financing.
+Additionally, the obligation of confidentiality is limited by the rules on tax schemes provided for in the Tax Ordinance Act of 29 August 1997.

-Where circumstances indicate that transactions may be in connection with money laundering or terrorist financing activities, advocates, legal advisers and foreign lawyers are obliged to record such transactions in addition to promptly notifying the General Inspector of Financial Information, who may subsequently relay this information to the competent prosecuting authorities.
-However, the above obligations will only apply to advocates, legal advisers and foreign lawyers if they participate in transactions by providing legal services to their client that assist in the planning or execution of transactions concerning the following:
+Where circumstances indicate that transactions may be in connection with money laundering or terrorist financing activities, advocates, attorneys-at-law and foreign lawyers are obliged to record such transactions in addition to promptly notifying the General Inspector of Financial Information, who may subsequently relay this information to the competent prosecuting authorities.
+However, the above obligations will only apply to advocates, attorneys-at-law and foreign lawyers if they participate in transactions by providing legal services to their client that assist in the planning or execution of transactions concerning the following:

-• The buying and selling of real property or enterprises
+• Buying and selling real property or enterprises

-• The managing of client money, securities or other assets
+• Managing client money, securities or other assets

-• The organization of contributions necessary for the creation, operation or management of companies
+• Organizing contributions necessary for creating, operating or managing companies

-• The creation, operation or management of enterprises in other organizational structures
+• Creating, operating or managing enterprises in other organizational structures

-The obligation of confidentiality is also embodied in the Advocate's Code of Ethics and in the Legal Adviser's Code of Ethics.
-The Advocate's Code of Ethics and the Legal Adviser's Code of Ethics expressly stipulate that the obligation of confidentiality is not limited in time.
-In the case of legal advisers, the Code of Ethics provides that the obligation of confidentiality continues to apply even after the legal relationship under which the legal adviser provided legal services is terminated.
+The obligation of confidentiality is also embodied in the Advocate's Code of Ethics and in the Attorney-at-law's Code of Ethics.
+The Advocate's Code of Ethics and the Attorney-at-law's Code of Ethics expressly stipulate that the obligation of confidentiality is not limited in time.
+In the case of attorneys-at-law, the code of ethics provides that the obligation of confidentiality continues to apply even after the legal relationship under which the attorney-at-law provided legal services is terminated.

 The Advocate's Code of Ethics provides as follows: